Complete lawlessness say actors, filmmakers on JNU horror

 The Left-controlled JNUSU and the RSS-affiliated ABVP blamed each other for the violence that continued for nearly two hours.
 Several disturbing videos that show masked people carrying sticks and bats have gone viral on social media.

-Swara, whose mother Ira Bhaskar is a professor at the JNU, took to Twitter to appeal to the people on social media to reach the campus "to pressure the government and Delhi Police" to control the violence.
+Swara, whose mother Ira Bhaskar is a professor at the JNU, took to Twitter to appeal the people on social media to reach the campus "to pressure the government and Delhi Police" to control the violence.

 "Urgent appeal!!!!
-To all Delhiites PLS gather in large numbers outside the Main Gate of JNU campus on Baba Gangnath Marg.. to pressure the govt. & #DelhiPolice to stop the rampage by alleged ABVP masked goons on JNU campus," the actor captioned the video, adding that she was concerned about her parents' safety who live at the campus.
+To all Delhiites PLS gather in large numbers outside the Main Gate of JNU campus on Baba Gangnath Marg.. to pressure the govt. & #DelhiPolice to stop the rampage by alleged ABVP masked goons on JNU campus," the actor captioned the video, adding that she was concerned about her parents' safety who lives at the campus.

 Commenting on Swara's video, Azmi said she was shocked by the violence and called for immediate action against the perpetrators.

-"Is this really happening ?
-Im not in India and it all seems like a nightmare.
+"Is this really happening?
+I'm not in India and it all seems like a nightmare.
 20 Students Admitted To AIIMS As Violence Breaks Out In JNU.
 Students and Teachers beaten.
 Reprehensible, Appalling Condemnable.
 Immediate action must be taken against the perpetrators," she tweeted.

 Aparna alleged that the JNU students were being beaten up by Akhil Bharatiya Vidyarthi Parishad (ABVP) "goons".